wangterry88/CMUH-TPMI-GWAS-Plot-tool/README.md

 This is a GWAS Analysis and Plot Package v1.0

-This script is to run TPMI mapping and perform GWAS analysis.
+This script is to run TPMI Chip mapping and perform GWAS analysis.

 ########## To Perform this Package ################